 Also note that the critical upper density is calculated as the UL of a non-pregnant, non-lactating adult female 18-30 year of age divided by the energy requirements of a non-pregnant, non-lactating adult female 18-30 years of age, multiplied by 1,000.

+Table 5.
+Biofortification (via crop breeding) effectiveness parameter calculations